Facebook Pixel ICM Photography: A Guide to Intentional Camera Movement

 To truly excel at intentional camera movement, you need to dedicate ample time to shooting and exploring different possibilities.
 Don’t be afraid to click that shutter button repeatedly!
 The more photos you take, the more you’ll familiarize yourself with the nuances of ICM and understand what works and what doesn’t.

 Once you’ve captured a bunch of shots, set aside some quality time to review them.
 Take a close look at each image and consider what you like and dislike about it.
 Pay attention to the various elements, the movement, and the overall composition.
-This process of reflection and analysis will help you refine your technique and develop your own unique style.
+This process of reflection and analysis will help you refine your technique and develop your own style.

-2. Consider including one sharp element
+2. Consider including recognizable elements

 intentional camera movement in bluebell woods